code-423n4/2023-03-neotokyo-findings/data/Dravee-Q.md

 - Bob calls `BYTES2.getReward()` with Alice's address during December 31st 2023, forcing her to claim her rewards
 - Alice will now need to change her company's status in 2024 due to having earned too much in 2023.
 And she'll need to edit her taxes

-This can therefore be damaging in unforeseen ways.
+This can therefore be damaging (and annoying) in unforeseen ways.

 Consider only allowing Citizens, the Staker contract and `msg.sender == _to` to call `BYTES2.getReward()`: